-In our approach, the GAN layer generates highly realistic images through competitive training, filling the defects in robot images.
+In our approach, the GAN layer's role is to generate highly realistic images through competitive training, filling the defects in robot images.
 The Generator learns to produce authentic-looking images, ensuring the continuity and authenticity of the image in the defective regions.
 This process maintains the integrity of the image, providing reliable input data for subsequent analysis and decision-making.
-Therefore, the GAN layer is pivotal in completing robot image defects, ensuring subsequent operations on high-quality data.
+Therefore, the GAN layer plays a pivotal role in completing robot image defects, ensuring subsequent operations on high-quality data.

-The structure of the GAN layer is shown in Figure 2.
+The structure of GAN layer is shown in the figure 2.

-Figure 2.
-Structure of GAN layer in GA-MMA-RNN model
+Fig 2.
+Structure of GAN layer in GA-MMA-RNN model.